 the first and second applicants need to contact the FLP project coordinators for a preliminary discussion before the application submission.
 It should take place before the applicants contact the potential trainers.

-The deadline for the call is April, 29th 2022.
+The deadline was April, 29th 2023.
 Please fill in the online application form and upload a zip file containing the following documents:

 - CVs of 1st and 2nd applicant (including CV and publication list)